kinestetika/MetaErg/README.md

 strand              the strand (0 or 1 for + or - respectively)
-type                the type of feature (for example CDS, rRNA, tRNA, ncRNA, retrotransposon) inference           the program used to infer the feature (for example prodigal for CDS) subsystems          the subsystems (functional genes) the feauture is part of
+type                the type of feature (for example CDS, rRNA, tRNA, ncRNA, retrotransposon) inference           the program used to infer the feature (for example prodigal for CDS) parent              the feature's parent (for example a CRISPR repeat has a repeat_region as a parent) subsystems          the subsystems (functional genes) the feauture is part of
                     (for example "[ATP synthase|ATP synthase, subunit F0 B]")
 descr               a succint description of the annotated function